-However accidentally, you learned from your caretakers to recycle partner arguments because that’s precisely what they did.
-When they disagreed, they’d both dig in their heels and adamantly — and self-righteously — proclaim the superiority of their position, versus striving to sympathetically understand each other’s perspective in a way that could eventuate in a mutually acceptable compromise.
-And so, restore marital harmony.
+However accidentally, you learned from your caretakers to recycle partner arguments, because that’s precisely what they did.
+When they disagreed, they’d both dig in their heels and adamantly — and self-righteously — proclaim the superiority of their position, instead of striving to understand each other’s perspective in a way that could eventuate in a mutually acceptable compromise.
+And, so, restore marital harmony.

 In short, in your upbringing they were terrible models for teaching you how to handle relational discord.
 Their willingness, or ability, to engage in productive conflict negotiation was nil.
-So what, inevitably, you took away from their fights was that clashes between “intimate partners” were irreconcilable.
-Instead, when your internal pressure cooker started boiling, all you could do was to blow up and read your partner the riot act.
+So what you inevitably took away from their fights was that clashes between “intimate partners” were irreconcilable.
+Instead, when your internal pressure cooker started boiling, all you could do was blow up and read your partner the riot act.
 And regrettably, the only way such a reaction could mitigate your frustration would be to leave your partner so intimidated by your outburst that they simply forfeited to you.
 Needless to say, such forced surrender can only do further damage to whatever emotional intimacy still exists between you.

 Regardless of whether you actually imitated their behaviors as a child, these reactions may yet be instilled, or conditioned, into you.
 So sadly, they’ll be at hand and feel quite natural to you to “execute” at times when you’re feeling provoked.
 This is exactly what you need to “reprogram,” and it all starts with awareness and "a-where-ness" as well, since you'll also need to figure out just where you're getting triggered.

 And very little (if any) of this is conscious.
 So until you become cognizant that, at a very primitive level, your partner’s words are making you feel threatened, you’ll be driven to verbally attack (or counter-attack) them.
 Ironically, when your partner’s differences make you uncomfortable, or when you’re feeling criticized by them, an angry reaction conveniently staves off the anxiety that, from the very depths of your being, is beginning to emerge.

 Let’s put it this way.
 We all need to regard ourselves positively.
 When another person questions our virtue, competence, intelligence, etc., these favorable feelings toward self can easily feel jeopardized.
 So unless you’ve become fully self-validating, such that another’s negative opinion of you isn’t taken too much to heart (and frankly, how many of us have evolved to this point?), you’ll feel compelled to immediately fend off any felt accusation or indignity.

-In such instances, you’re prompted to hit below the belt — sometimes, way below the belt.
-You accuse your partner of any kind of nastiness you can think of; rudely interrogate them; adversely attribute to them the harshest, most uncomplimentary, of motives; offer them (unsolicited) a singularly unflattering behavioral “diagnosis”; nail them with a choice (possibly four letter) label; mount your morally superior “high-horse” and condescendingly preach to them about their deficiencies; patronize, or ridicule them; make threats or ultimatums likely to humiliate them, or scare them into submission; and so on.
+In such instances, you’re prompted to hit below the belt — sometimes way below the belt.
+You accuse your partner of any kind of nastiness you can think of; rudely interrogate them; adversely attribute to them the harshest, most uncomplimentary, of motives; offer them (unsolicited) a singularly unflattering behavioral “diagnosis”; nail them with a choice (possibly four letter) label; mount your morally superior “high-horse” and condescendingly preach to them about their deficiencies; patronize or ridicule them; make threats or ultimatums likely to humiliate them, or scare them into submission; and so on.

-Additionally when you’re attacking another person (most likely your mate because, typically, that’s your single, most vulnerable relationship), you’re afflicted with the stress reaction familiarly known as “fight or flight.”
+Additionally when you’re attacking another person (most likely your mate, because typically, that’s your single, most vulnerable relationship), you’re afflicted with the stress reaction familiarly known as “fight or flight.”
 And the whole-body readiness of this aroused state produces adrenalin that, in literally fortifying you, gives you a sense of power and control which, just seconds before, may have been seriously compromised.
 Which should give you a good idea of how unconsciously tempting anger can be in its unique ability to keep submerged extremely painful self-doubts from your past.

 Another thing about anger is that it keeps you from having to actually listen to your partner’s complaints, which may be quite valid and deserve the closest attention.
 In fact, if you’re both arguing, you can bet that neither of you is listening very carefully to the other.
-And that’s actually pivotal to what anger “accomplishes”: It enables you to escape an anxiety-provoking listening mode as you’re totally focused on marshaling all possible evidence against your “clearly-in-the-wrong” partner.
+And that’s actually pivotal to what anger “accomplishes”: It enables you to escape an anxiety-provoking listening mode, as you’re totally focused on marshaling all possible evidence against your “clearly-in-the-wrong” partner.

 Remember, too, that unless you’re able to cool yourself down, you’ll be governed by the emotional, reactive part of your brain.
 If you’re to successfully address your relationship problems, you’ll need to set aside your righteous viewpoint and refocus on your partner’s differing perspective, and do so with empathy and understanding.
 And identifying with your partner’s position and appreciating its subjective validity — even as you dis-identify from your own — will itself moderate much of your anger.

 This circumstance, too, accounts for your continuing impasses.
 These irresolvable discrepancies can be adapted, acclimated, or acquiesced to, but neither rectified nor made compatible.
-If your partner’s extreme extroversion at times gets on your nerves because they always want to be going out and doing something, whereas you’re essentially an introvert — a homebody, content to quietly pursue your interests and putter around the house pretty much on your own — your partner might well complain: “What’s wrong with you?
-You never want to do anything!”.
+If your partner’s extreme extroversion at times gets on your nerves because they always want to go out and do something, whereas you’re essentially an introvert — a homebody, content to quietly pursue your interests and putter around the house on your own — your partner might well complain, “What’s wrong with you?
+You never want to do anything!”
 In return, you might be expected to gripe, “Why do we have to go out all the time?
 What’s wrong with your just staying home and being with me and the kids?
 Aren’t we enough for you?”

 The fact is that based on your genetics, each of you will always require more, or less, external stimulation than the other.
 It’s something that just can’t be helped, so arguing about it relates mostly to each of you feeling that who your partner is somehow invalidates who you are.
 Which, if you think about it, is kind of crazy — or at least crazy-making.
-For here you’re not talking about virtues or vices but natural predilections.
+For here you’re not talking about virtues or vices, but natural predilections.
 And it’s hardly logical to object to your partner’s preference, say, for vanilla ice cream when you have a marked preference for chocolate.
 And yet, however irrationally, many of us feel threatened by such unchangeable discords.

 Remember, when you begin to accept these discomfiting parts of your partner’s make-up or acquired beliefs, you can eliminate what, till now, has caused you so much gratuitous distress.